rackerlabs/support-how-to/content/cloud-images/identifying-rackspace-standard-images.md

 Standard images are images supplied by Rackspace and supported for your Rackspace Cloud account's type and service level.
-The distinction between standard and non-standard images is described in detail in the Knowledge Center article [Rackspace Standard and Non-Standard Images](/how-to/rackspace-standard-and-non-standard-images "Rackspace Standard and Non-Standard Images").
+The distinction between standard and non-standard images is described in detail in the How-To article [Rackspace Standard and Non-Standard Images](/how-to/rackspace-standard-and-non-standard-images "Rackspace Standard and Non-Standard Images").

 The set of standard images is not the same for all Rackspace Cloud